Tag: Dr. B. Leela Prasad

 Postoperative Recovery and Progress –

 After 9 months, follow-up X-rays and MRI scans showed good decompression of the spinal cord and fusion at both the C4-5 and C5-6 levels.
-His paralysis recovered completely, he is able to walk, squat and get up without any support.
-He is back to his work and is even able to do what he liked most: biking.
+His paralysis recovered completely; he is able to walk, squat, and get up without any support.
+He is back to his work and is even able to do what he likes most: biking.

 Cervical Spine Treatment After

-Though cervical myelopathy can affect anyone at any age, it’s more common among males and elderly.
+Though cervical myelopathy can affect anyone at any age, it’s more common among males and the elderly.

 Symptoms of cervical myelopathy

-Finally , the legs become paralysed and patients become bedridden; they may lose control in passing urine and motion.
+Finally , the legs become paralyzed, and patients become bedridden; they may lose control in passing urine and motion.

 Why is early diagnosis intervention critical?